 Use two words: vice principal, vice president.
 Capitalize or lowercase following the rules that apply to president.
 See Capitalization, president.

-Two words.
 Avoid using as a verb.